MediaComem/docker-brownbag/README.md

 todo_db_1    docker-entrypoint.sh mongod   Up      27017/tcp
 ```

-The `docker-compose logs <service>` command allows you to check a service's logs without knowing the
+The `docker-compose logs <service>` command allows you to **check a service's logs** without knowing
-exact name of the containers:
+the exact name or ID of the containers:

 ```bash
 $> docker-compose logs app